jackbrand900/scheduling_cw/README.md

 ## scheduling_LCL.ipynb

-This Jupyter notebook implements a **Least Cost Last Rule** to optimize scheduling for a given workflow, with an objective of minimizing the maximum cost.
+scheduling_LCL.ipynb implements a **Least Cost Last Rule** to optimize scheduling for a given workflow, with an objective of minimizing the maximum cost.

 ## 1. Setup and Requirements